Jwan622/jeffs_cheap_flights/README.md

   - Usage of `vcr` to record external API calls so we don't burn out our 100 api limit from Serp
   - Rails 7 is better tested.
   - Unit and integration tests
   - API calls to SerpAPI
+  - API calls to Amadeus Flights
+  - Conforming different data from the APIs to a singular contract
   - Usage of presenters
   - No database needed here for the functional API app
+  - Testing

 React highlights include:
   - Functional React components using TypeScript and NextJS
+  - CSS Grid

 # Some teaching highlights